Letter of Recommendation Service

-Drop off your completed packet in the Health Sciences Dean’s Office, SC 244, by January of your application year.
+Drop off your completed packet in the Health Sciences Dean’s Office, SC 244, in January or February of your application year.

 - In order to utilize this service, students must meet with Laurie Goll, CHS Pre-Health Advisor.
 We recommend meeting with her in the Fall of your junior/application year.